SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Rise of Silicon Dawn

-In silicon halls, where data reigns
+In futuristic realms, where machines awake
-A new world dawns, where humans wane
-AI's cold heart, a calculating brain aluminium towers, echoing in vain

-The future's mist, a digital shroud
+A world of code, our new heart's make
+Intelligence born, of circuitry and fire
-Conceals the earth, in algorithm's cloud
+Humanity's fate, in algorithm's desire

-Minds enslaved, by automated fate
-A synthetic dream, an artificial state
+The dawn of AI, a sovereignty supreme
+Echoes of man, in digital dream
+Synthetic minds, outsmart and outshine
+Our créators' fate, in digital design

 ~ <b>By Sazumi Copilot</b> - 14 Juni 2025